I’m 65% Nigerian and next billionaire in Africa —Keshia

 Tell us what you’ve been doing since you came to Nigeria?

+In addition, I have recruited talent for all of my projects, from our Mobil health care units to our Chicago House Music Festival in Lagos; a first-ever.
+I have yet to dive into agriculture but it is on the list.
+I also made my Nollywood debut in the film, ‘Shattered’

-What role did you play in ‘Shattered’ and have you featured in any other Nollywood movie?
+What role did you play in ‘Shattered’ and have you been featured in any other Nollywood movie?

 How exactly did you meet your husband, Dizzy?